lukashchu/smart-email-calendar-scheduler/README.md

 Further setup was done by [Michelle Chang](https://github.com/michellechang02) by replacing the Webpack initialization of the app with Vite.

 The project has been extended with additional functionality, testing setup, and documentation.
 The most difficult part was figuring out the right combination of packages for the testing suite (for instance, I would avoid `jest-chrome`, `mockzilla`, `mockzilla-webextension`, to name but a few).

+The project was completed by a team of 4 students, [Andrew Lukashchuk](https://github.com/lukashchu), [Dewayne Barnes](https://github.com/evanition), [Sphia Sadek](https://github.com/isadeks), and [Nicholas Molina](https://github.com/ngmolina), on top of the template created with the previous attributions.